 Grants and Federal Domestic Assistance

-Guidance and key resources to help eligible grantseekers find information on federal grants, loans, and nonfinancial assistance for projects, as well as on private funding.
-Prepared by the Congressional Research Service for Members of Congress, updated February 2017.
+See guidance for eligible grantseekers on federal grants, loans, and nonfinancial assistance for projects, as well as on private funding, below.
+(Prepared by the Congressional Research Service for Members of Congress, updated February 2021)

 How Best to Find Information